KnpLabs/KnpUserBundle/README.markdown

          <requirement key="_method">GET</requirement>
    </route>

+See the official [Symfony2 documentation](http://docs.symfony-reloaded.org/master/quick_tour/the_big_picture.html#routing) to learn more about the use of the routing component.

 ### Change the route used when user successfully logs in

 By default, when a user logs in through SessionController::create, he gets redirected to the route doctrine_user_session_success.